-Martin Boyer was appointed President-Elect of the American Risk and Insurance Association (ARIA) at this year’s Annual Meeting, held in Toronto in early August.
-He is only the second non-American president in the Association’s 85-year history.
+Martin Boyer had been appointed President-Elect of the American Risk and Insurance Association (ARIA) at the 2017 Annual Meeting, was had been held in Toronto.
+He was only the second non-American president in the Association’s 85-year history.

-Over the past year, Professor Boyer has served as ARIA Vice-President, and as such was responsible for this year’s Annual Meeting program, bringing together scholars from around the globe for the four-day event.
+Over the past year, Professor Boyer had served as ARIA Vice-President, and as such had been responsible for the Annual Meeting program, bringing together scholars from around the globe for the four-day event.

-His role in the coming months will be to develop a strategic vision for the Association.
+His role had been to develop a strategic vision for the Association.
 “This is an important milestone in my career and much-appreciated recognition by my peers.
-This year will be a real turning point,” he says.
+This year will be a real turning point,” he had stated.

 The American Risk and Insurance Association is the world’s foremost association devoted to the study of different insurance markets and corporate risk management.
 It brings together all experts and academics in this field, and gives them the opportunity to discuss and share their knowledge.